-By the 2nd century BC, the Ligurian Oxybii established a settlement known as Aegitna in the area by the 2nd century BC.
+The Ligurian Oxybii had already established a settlement known as Aegitna in the area by the 2nd century BC.
 Historians, however, are still uncertain what that name actually means.
 Over the centuries, the region was used as a port of call between the Lerins Islands.
-In the 10th century the town was known as Canua.
-The name may derive from "canna," a reed.
-Around 1530, Cannes detached from the monks who had controlled the city for hundreds of years and became independent.
+In the 10th century, the town took on the name of Canua, derived from "canna," a type of reed.
+Around 1530, Cannes broke free from the order of monks that had controlled the city for hundreds of years and became independent.

-During the 18th century, both the Spanish and British tried to gain control of the Lérins Islands but were chased away by the French.
-The islands were later controlled by many, such as Jean-Honoré Alziary, and the Bishop of Frejus.
+Over the course of the 18th century, both Spanish and British forces made attempts to gain control of the Lérins Islands but were routed by the French.
+The islands later came under the control of many different people, such as Jean-Honoré Alziary, and the Bishop of Frejus.

 1 Place Bernard Cornut-Gentille CS 30140

 06414 Cedex Cannes, France

 The city is host to the annual Cannes Film Festival, Midem and Cannes Lions International Festival of Creativity.
 The city is known for its association with the rich and famous, its luxury hotels and restaurants, and for several conferences.

 The Cannes Festival, called until 2002 the International Film Festival (Festival international du film), is known in English simply as the Cannes Film Festival.
 It previews new films of all genres, including documentaries, from all around the world.
 Founded in 1946, the invitation-only festival is held annually (usually in May) at the Palais des Festivals et des Congres.